rykrr/CyberX/README.md

 sudo /opt/ts/bin/traffic_server -R 1
 ```

-## Setting up networking and transparent proxy
+## Setting up networking and iptables routing
-`TODO`: OpenSUSE uses the firewalld front-end, may need to bypass this.
+OpenSUSE uses the firewalld front-end, however, all manuals and reference guides:

 Networking can be set up using the `yast` interface.
 The test environment has 2 interfaces `eth0`, for accessing the machine, and `eth1`, for proxying traffic.
 Note that IPv4 and v6 forwarding must be enabled in the `Routing` tab.